 Where downspouts are not installed (or setback requirements cannot be achieved), splash pads are recommended and are an acceptable substitution.
 Splash pads minimize soil erosion and water recycling through the foundation drainage system.

-Note: All Single Side Yard properties require Rainwater Leaders (RWL) to be connected to storm services.
+Note: All Zero lot line properties require Rainwater Leaders (RWL) to be connected to storm services.